- Home

 Frequently Asked Questions (FAQs) for Developmental and Reproductive Toxicology (DART)

-When in drug development are DART studies typically conducted?
+When in drug development are DART Studies typically conducted?

-• FEED and Embryo-Fetal Development and Fetal Toxicity, (aka Seg I and Seg II): Clinical Phase II
+- FEED and Embryo-Fetal Development and Fetal Toxicity, (aka Seg I and Seg II): Clinical Phase II

-• Juvenile Tox, EOG, PPND: typically, at Clinical Phase III; there can be exceptions based on the sponsor's needs
+- Juvenile Tox, EOG, PPND: typically, at Clinical Phase III; there can be exceptions based on the sponsor's needs

-What types of products require DART testing?
+What type of products require DART testing?

 Any product in which pregnant women, women of childbearing potential, or children may be exposed.